-- Leadership training: Managers and supervisors need to be well-informed of best practices when it comes to compliance and other HR-related issues.
+Leadership training: Managers and supervisors need to be well-informed of best practices when it comes to compliance and other HR-related issues.
 TriNet’s leadership training and development workshops are designed to help company leaders build their company culture and understand compliance issues.
 Workshops take place at your company’s location or at a regional location.

-- HR grader: Use TriNet’s HR grader tool to determine your company’s current HR status and find areas where your company needs improvement.
+HR grader: Use TriNet’s HR grader tool to determine your company’s current HR status and find areas where your company needs improvement.
 This tool can help you figure out which of TriNet’s three bundled HR products will be most beneficial for you.

-- International services: Companies that frequently hire international employees have to deal with a lot of additional headaches, such as visas, immigration and retention.
+International services: Companies that frequently hire international employees have to deal with a lot of additional headaches, such as visas, immigration and retention.
 TriNet International Services takes care of managing the immigration process on their cloud-based system, including visa and green card application and renewal.

-- Career Transitions: TriNet’s Career Transitions service provides support and guidance for employees who have been terminated.
+Career Transitions: TriNet’s Career Transitions service provides support and guidance for employees who have been terminated.
 This service demonstrates to your employees, both those who have been terminated and those still employed, that they are valued.
 It also minimizes the risk of adverse reactions by helping the terminated employee focus on their employment future instead of dwelling on the past.

-- Best for TriNet is best for small to mid-sized businesses.
+Best for: TriNet is best for small to mid-sized businesses.

-TriNet Company Profile
+TriNet Company Information